jegfish/ram-dev-env/README.md

 - Don't enable LivePatch.
 - Opt-out of telemetry, don't send system information to Canonical.
 - If you get a popup asking about upgrading to a newer version of Ubuntu, select the option that amounts to "no, don't ask me again".
+  - It doesn't show up right away.
+If you wait 3 minutes it probably will.
+Don't wait too long, it's not vital.
 - Go through the rest of the popup wizard.

 ### Shutdown the VM